JMBerryman/GLoBESfit/README.md

 GLoBESfit to produce a publication or a talk indicate that you have used GLoBESfit and please cite the following references:

 J.M.
-Berryman and P. Huber
+Berryman and P. Huber, Sterile Neutrinos and the Global Reactor Antineutrino Dataset
-TBA
-arXiv: TBA
+arXiv: 2005.01756

 Besides, many of the data which is used by GLoBESfit and distributed together with it should be correctly referenced where possible.
 For details see the